brodieaustin/building-300/index.markdown

 They returned to their work for the rest of the shift until a voice crackled on the radio, "Shift over time to return."
 At this point, they were both damp from sweat and tired of being in the dark tunnels.
 But they still had several minutes to walk back.
 They were the last of the groups to return.

 As they walked back up the stairs to exit the facility, she felt a gun barrel poke her back.
 She turned to see the guard that had turned on her.
 "Surprised to see me again?" he chuckled.
-"Never miss an opportunity to fuck over a newbie.
+"Never miss an opportunity to screw over a newbie.
 That's kind of an unofficial code around here.
 You'll get used to it.
 But it looks like you found your friend.
 So it can't be all that bad."
 She turned back with nothing to say and kept walking.

 The barracks were quiet after everyone filed in and the beds stopped creaking.
 There were a few coughs and groans that quickly morphed into exhausted snores and grunts.